mhweber/website-hugo/content/_index.md

-I'm a geographer whose work is focused on GIS and spatial analysis .
+I'm a geographer whose work focuses on GIS and spatial analysis .
 I work primarily in R and Python using open source tools.
 This blog serves primarily to share new tools, tips and techniques I've found or find interesting using open source spatial analysis approaches in R and Python.